raspberrypilearning/stress-ball/en/step_3.md

 ![screenshot](images/balls-costume-colour.png)

-The ball sprite on the Stage will switch to the costume you have chosen.
+The ball sprite on the stage will switch to the costume you have chosen.
 --- /task ---

 --- task ---